Kinosaki Onsen: Hyogo’s Seven Hot Springs Town Guide

 弁天堂 (68)-3

-Genbudo Park is a natural wonder where you can marvel at the spectacular formations of "Genbudo," a cave created by volcanic activity around 1.6 million years ago.
-The park is famous for its columnar joints formed from cooling lava, creating impressive, towering rock formations.
-In addition to Genbudo, the park also features caves such as "Seiryudo," "Byakkodo," "Southern Suzaku-do," and "Northern Suzaku-do," each offering unique geological features.
-The Genbudo Museum also exhibits various minerals and fossils, providing an educational experience about the power of nature.
+Genbudo Park is a place where you can enjoy the magnificent natural formations created by volcanic activity 1.6 million years ago, centered around the “Genbudo” cave.
+The distinctive columnar jointing formed by cooled lava is a characteristic feature, with its beautiful rock walls on an overwhelming scale.
+Within the park, there are also caves such as “Seiryudo,” “Byakkodo,” “Minami-Suzakudo,” and “Kita-Suzakudo,” offering plenty to see.
+The Genbudo Museum also displays minerals and fossils, providing an educational experience about the power of nature.